Who’s Who at PEATC

 Heidi Lawyer served as the Executive Director of the Virginia Board for People with Disabilities, Virginia’s Developmental Disabilities Council, from 2003-2019.
 During her tenure, she significantly increased the Board’s involvement in and influence on public policy on the state level with a focus on ensuring full community inclusion for individuals with developmental disabilities.
 She began her efforts in disability advocacy and policy in 1992, after her oldest son Danny, now 33 was diagnosed with Autism.
 Her advocacy on behalf of her son led to extended year services being more readily available in Virginia for students with disabilities.
 Heidi has served on the Board of the National Association of Councils on Developmental Disabilities as well as on Virginia’s State Special Education Advisory Council.
 During her 31 years of state service to the Commonwealth, Heidi has served on numerous state level task forces work groups and committees related to services and policy issues affecting adults and children with disabilities.
 Heidi lives in Richmond with her husband Clyde, her son Danny, Darby, their golden retriever and 3 cats.

 Tina Norris brings years of experience working with children, adolescents and families to her position at PEATC.
 Tina is responsible for developing and managing the family engagement initiative and is passionate about empowering families through education and advocacy.
 Tina is a skilled trainer in bullying prevention, puberty and family engagement.
 As a parent who has guided her own children through the elaborate education system she believes that family engagement is essential for the success of all children.
 Her expertise and practical approach allows her to establish collaborative relationships with schools, communities and advocacy organizations as an avenue to strengthen family engagement within our communities and schools.
-She is a Certified Bullying Prevention Specialist and a member of the Family Engagement Network, National Association for Family, School, and Community Engagement, International Bullying Prevention Association and the American School Counselors Association.
+She is a Certified Bullying Prevention Specialist and a member of the Family Engagement Network, OSEP Parent Center Equity Workgroup, National Association for Family, School, and Community Engagement, and International Bullying Prevention Association.

 Amanda Raymond has a wealth of knowledge and experience navigating the world of special education.
 After years of advocating for her own children who have autism, she has a passion for helping other parents understand their child’s right to a Free and Appropriate Public Education and to empowering them to advocate for their needs.
 A steadfast supporter of inclusive education, she firmly believes that every student has a right to a quality education, to build meaningful friendships and to feel welcomed in their classroom, school and community.
 She has been a military brat, service member or spouse her entire life and understands the unique challenges military families face and the sacrifices they make serving our country.
 She currently resides in Chesapeake with her family.